datalayer/jupyter-ui/jep/README.md

 The toolkit will target basic visual components and will not deliver higher level components like a usable `Cell`, or a collection of cells showing a basic `Notebook` connected to a running Kernel.
 Such components are for example available in the [Jupyter React](https://github.com/datalayer/jupyter-react) and would demeand further discussion around global state, connection to the services hosted on a server...

-We are also looking to use the current widgets in JupyterLab extensions and third party solutions (TODO give examples).
+We are also looking to use the current widgets in JupyterLab extensions (e.g. [image editor](https://github.com/madhur-tandon/jlab-image-editor/) and [search accross files](https://github.com/jupyterlab-contrib/search-replace)) and third party solutions (e.g. [quetz-frontend](https://github.com/mamba-org/quetz-frontend)).
 Once released, we hope that existing solutions like e.g. the JupyterHub management UI will use them.